KIMBALL UNION ACADEMY - ENDOWED FUNDS

 Ray Freeman Jenney Good Citizen Award: An award given annually to the member of the senior class who in all respects has best demonstrated the qualities of responsible citizenship during his/her senior year at the Academy.
 The award is the US Flag which has been flown from the Academy flag pole during the school year.
 The income from the fund is restricted to purchase a new flag each year.

-Carolan Endowment Fund: The purpose of the Donor in making this gift is to allocate the expendable percentage (as determined by the Board of Trustees) from support of the “Carolan Endowment Fund.”
-The “Carolan Endowment Fund” will be administered by the Head of School, or his/her designee.
+Carolan Endowment Fund: The purpose of the Donor in making this gift is to allocate the expendable percentage (as determined by the Board of Trustees) from the support of the “Carolan Endowment Fund.”
+The “Carolan Endowment Fund” will be administered by the Head of School or his/her designee.

-George French Estate: Mr. French was a 1895 non-graduate of KUA and Dartmouth graduate in 1901.
+George French Estate: Mr. French was an 1895 non-graduate of KUA and Dartmouth graduate in 1901.
 He was a teacher in language at Phillips Andover.
-In his will he left a sum “to be held in endowment and net income used for general purposes.”
+In his will, he left a sum “to be held in endowment and net income used for general purposes.”

 George S. Hebb, Jr. Fund – Kimball Union Academy received a bequest in May 2010 from the Martha B. Hebb Revocable Trust to establish a fund to be known as the George S. Hebb, Jr. Fund, to be used for the general purposes of the organization.
 George S. Hebb Jr. is from the Class of 1940.